Assign a master password to protect the access to a saved password.

 Length of eight or more characters.

-Cannot be found in any wordbook or encyclopaedia.
+Cannot be found in any wordbook or encyclopedia.

 Has no direct relation to your personal data, e.g., date of birth or car plate.

-Type a master password to prevent unauthorised users from accessing stored passwords.
+Type a master password to prevent unauthorized users from accessing stored passwords.